Twilio Inc. (TWLO): These Numbers Show Where NYSE:TWLO Stock Is Going Next

 Twilio Inc. (TWLO) Insider Activity

-A total of 61 insider transactions have happened at Twilio Inc. (TWLO) in the last six months, with sales accounting for 41 and purchases happening 20 times.
-The most recent transaction is an insider sale by Manor Eyal,the company’sChief Product Officer.
-SEC filings show that Manor Eyal sold 397 shares of the company’s common stock on Oct 17 at a price of $66.27 per share for a total of $26309.0.
-Following the sale, the insider now owns 0.16 million shares.
+A total of 45 insider transactions have happened at Twilio Inc. (TWLO) in the last six months, with sales accounting for 25 and purchases happening 20 times.
+The most recent transaction is an insider sale by Wagner Dana,the company’sChief Legal Officer, Secretary.
+SEC filings show that Wagner Dana sold 1,869 shares of the company’s common stock on Nov 15 at a price of $55.47 per share for a total of $0.1 million.
+Following the sale, the insider now owns 76552.0 shares.

 Twilio Inc. (TWLO): Who are the competitors?